yuichkun/vue-devtool-flash-updates/README.md

 </p>

 <!-- TODO: chrome store link here -->
-1. Download the Chrome extension here.
+1. Download the Chrome extension. **⚠️As of Now, It's pending review on the store, but will shortly be available.
+Hold on to it!⚠️**
 1. Visit the demo site [here](https://vue-devtool-flash-updates-demo-yuichkun.vercel.app/).
 1. From the devtool panel, select the `Vue Flash Updates` tab and enable the power! ⚡️⚡️